- Understanding the Life Settlement Process -

 Escrow agents

 The role of an escrow agent in a life settlement is very similar to that of an escrow agent in a home purchase.
-The agent is a neutral, third-party who gathers and validates necessary documents from the seller and buyer, holds the funds until the insurance company has recorded the change in ownership, and then disburses the funds to the broker and seller.
+The agent is a neutral, third-party who gathers and validates necessary documents from the seller and buyer, holds the funds until the insurance company has recorded the change in ownership, and then disburses the funds to the seller.

 What is the Life Settlement Process?